Dynamic Structure Learning through Graph Neural Network for Forecasting Soil Moisture in Precision Agriculture: Solution Approach

-As mentioned in Section \ref{sec:initial}, we use a simple heuristic to form the initial graph which may not always reflect the actual spatial dependency of soil moisture values.
+In Section \ref{sec:initial}, we use a simple heuristic to form the initial graph which may not always reflect the actual spatial dependency of soil moisture values.
 In this section, we try to learn the link structure between different nodes to improve the quality of the graph such that it facilitates soil moisture prediction.
-Recently, metrics to estimate the quality of a graph and its impact on the performance of graph neural network is shown in \cite{Hou2020Measuring}.
-Modifying graph structure to improve the robustness of GNN \cite{jin2020graph} and graph refinement (finding subgraph from an over-complete graph) for airway extraction \cite{selvan2020graph} are addressed in the literature.
-However, such solutions are often computationally expensive because of the combinatorial nature of the problem, i.e., learning edges between the nodes.
-Our approach is quite feasible as we learn the temporal graph structure via node embeddings as discussed below.
+Graph structure learning has received attention in recent literature.
+But a wide varieties of approaches are only limited to static graphs without temporal aspects and parameterize all the entries of the adjacency matrix (i.e., learning edges between the nodes) which makes the optimization combinatorial in nature \cite{fatemi2021slaps,selvan2020graph,shang2020discrete}.
+Our approach is quite feasible as we learn the temporal graph structures via node embeddings by introducing simple regularizers as discussed below.

 First, we reconstruct the adjacency matrix $\hat{A}^t$ of the graph $G^t$ by the similarity of the node embeddings.
 Formally, we obtain $\hat{A}^t$ from the node embedding matrix $H^t$ as:

 Thus, $A_{ij}^t$ (weight of an edge) is the dot product of the two corresponding node embeddings $h_i^t = H_{i:}^t$ and $h_j^t = H_{j:}^t$.
 The element-wise use of activation function ReLU$(\cdot)$ ensures that reconstructed edge weights are non-negative and thus can be used in the message passing framework of GNN.
 Similar to $A^t$, we also row-normalize $\hat{A}^t$ by degrees of the nodes.
 However, the reconstructed graph can be noisy if the initially obtained node embeddings are erroneous.
 To avoid that, we use following regularization terms.